March's report features The Launiu Ward Village in Kakaako.

 Alternatively, buying a piece of land and building your own home could be more affordable, but that depends on location and your general contractor.
 You can find the average costs associated with building your own home in Hawaii in this blog post.

-If you live in Kapolei or on the ‘Ewa side of Oahu, you might be able to take the Honolulu Rail Transit to work.
+If you live in Kapolei or on the Ewa side of Oahu, you might be able to take the Honolulu Rail Transit to work.
 However, there have been many delays with its construction; read more here.

 Eating out will add up quickly.
-The average cost of breakfast in Hawaii is $8 to $12, lunch at about $8 to $15 and dinner will cost $15 to $30 (or more).
+The average cost of breakfast in Hawaii is $9 to $15, lunch at about $12 to $18 and dinner will cost $15 to $30 (or more).
 There’s a huge price range though, so many people will buy a plate lunch (white rice, mac salad, and meat entrée like loco moco or teriyaki beef) and save it for lunch and dinner, or split the entire plate in half with a friend.

 Ready for some good news?
-Hawaii’s average property tax rate is 0.35 percent, one of the lowest rates in the nation.
+Honolulu’s residential property tax rate is 0.35 percent, one of the lowest rates in the nation.

 For retirees, Hawaii can be fairly appealing as the state exempts Social Security retirement benefits and public pension income from state taxes.
 It fully taxes income from private pensions and retirement savings accounts.